vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 - Jeremy Sands, Anesthesiologist
 - Lionel Tree, Hospital Cook
 After the hospital scene is done or about to wrap up, allow some downtime.
+If Isabel sees Danny, she MAY OR MAY NOT FREEZE UP.
+Look concerned, shocked.
 ## MONTAGE (DOWNTIME)
 Whenever your character has some downtime, choose one way to spend it:
 • Give **attention to one of your Logos (or extra) themes**.
 Tell everyone at the table how you do it and mark Attention on that theme.